ibm-cloud-docs/assistant/assistants.md

 ## Ready to start building?
 {: #assistants-plan-build}

-See [Creating assistants](/docs/assistant?topic=assistant-assistant-add) to get started.
+See [Creating an assistant](/docs/assistant?topic=assistant-assistant-add) to get started.